cc-tweaked/CC-Tweaked/doc/guides/gps_setup.md

 You will need:

  - Four computers.
  - Four Ender Modems.
-Normal Wireless Modems maybe be used, but the range of the GPS constellation will be severely limited.
+Normal Wireless Modems may be be used, but the range of the GPS constellation will be severely limited.

 Additionally, you will need another computer and a wireless modem, in order to test GPS works!